kennyngdev/file-storage-server/README.md

 # File Storage Server

-This is a file storage server service created by Kenny Ng.
+This is a file storage server service in Python, Nginx and React, all wrapped up in Docker.
+This App is created by Kenny Ng.

 ## User Manual